Royal Caribbean food: Review and guide

 Royal Caribbean is very accommodating when it comes to guests with special dietary needs.
 The cruise line can handle a number of requests, such as food allergies, gluten-free, Kosher, low-fat, and low-sodium.

-Vegetarian meals (including Indian-style vegetarian) are available on all menus in the Dining Room and Windjammer Cafe every day.
+Vegetarian meals (including Indian-style vegetarian) are available on all menus in the Dining Room and Windjammer every day.
 Guests do not need to make a special request for these meals.

 Lactose-free milk, ensure, and kosher meals are available at no extra charge.
 All you have to do is notify Royal Caribbean at least 45 days prior to sailing (90 days for European/South American Itineraries).